snac-cooperative/technical-docs/Requirements/DBUser API.md

 - Created and maintained by admins with role-granting privileges
 - There is (ideally) a single privilege per role
-- Roles and privileges must be coordinated with workflows and application features
+- Roles and privileges must be coordinated with work flows and application features
 - At least one role exists per institutional affiliation
 - Every user has the implied role Public HRT
-- Potentially we can have roles for ad-hoc groups (sub-institution, department, professional orgs, etc.)
+- Potentially we can have roles for ad hoc groups (sub-institution, department, professional orgs, etc.)
-- Roles can be deprecated, but it repurposing roles is inadvisable from a security standpoint
+- Roles can be deprecated, but it re-purposing roles is inadvisable from a security standpoint
 - Need explicit, on-going policy guidance